 God wants to partner with you.
 He wants to bless you to do far more than deliver a baby and change their diapers.
 He wants more for you than just feeding them and managing chaos.
 He wants you to teach and train . . . and enjoy them.

 If you’re staggering under the weight of raising a family, know that your mothering matters to God.
 Lean into Him through prayer.
 He will hold you up and give you strength and wisdom to carry on.
 Not sure where to begin?
-When I was exhausted or overwhelmed, I didn’t know what to pray for my children.
+When I was exhausted or overwhelmed, I didn’t always know what to pray for my children.
 I found resources to help prime those prayers.
 (I ended up with quite a stack, I must say!)

 If you are heading into Mother’s Day feeling worried, weary, worn, and weighed down, turn to the Lord and surrender your burdens into His compassionate and capable hands.